-The Sacramento injury attorneys at the Weinberger Law Firm would like to take the time to explain premises liability insurance and the types of claims that can be made by individuals who lease property.
+Sacramento slip and fall lawyer at The Weinberger Law Firm would like to take the time to explain premises liability insurance and the types of claims that can be made by individuals who lease property.
 Many people across the country rent space to live in from another, and when that agreement is made, an agreement is also made that the place you are leasing will be habitable and safe.
 Unfortunately, this is not always the case and building owners know this all too well.
 Because of the inherent liability attributed to the property owner, the owner must carry liability insurance to cover any possible future liabilities that may arise from their care of the property in question.
 If you or someone else was injured or killed as a result of the habitability or safety of the property, the building owner can be deemed liable.
-Their liability will likely be transferred to an insurance company in the form of an insurance contract, meaning the insurance company will ultimately be deemed liable for your injuries sustained
+Their liability will likely be transferred to an insurance company in the form of an insurance contract, meaning the insurance company will ultimately be deemed liable for your injuries sustained.

 There is a distinct difference between habitability claims and injury claims, although both are covered by a general liability policy, which will encompass the following three types of claims: